Amarachi-flora/jumia-jitters/README.md

 ###  Introduction

-In this phase, I trained a machine learning model to predict whether an item would be returned—based on seller behavior, delivery time, customer region, and sentiment analysis.
+In this phase, I trained a machine learning model to predict whether an item would be returned, based on seller behavior, delivery time, customer region, and sentiment analysis.

 ###  Modeling Details